-This year (2018/19) will be the first year that POLIS will be inviting 3rd & 4th year PhD students to participate in the Department Seminar Series.
+POLIS will be inviting 3rd & 4th year PhD students to participate in the Department Seminar Series.
 This series is run by academics in the department, and is the perfect opportunity for students wishing to present on their developed research topics.
+See more details on page 34.

 If you wish to present at the Department Seminar Series, you must write a 200-word abstract on your proposed seminar topic.
-All abstracts must be submitted to Dr Dennis Grube (dcg40cam.ac.uk) & Dr Jeremy Green (jbg35@cam.ac.uk) by 15th January 2019 for review and selection.
+All abstracts must be submitted to Dr Dennis Grube (dcg40@cam.ac) & Dr Mark Shirk (mas291@cam.ac.uk) by 14th January 2020 for review and selection.

-Two PhD students will then be selected and asked to present on their research during Easter Term 2019.
+Two PhD students will then be selected and asked to present on their research during Easter Term 2020.